onepub-dev/dcli/README.md

 ```

 If your `@pubspec` annotation gets large, you might want to split the annotation out to a classic `pubspec.yaml` file.
-To do this you can use the DShell split command.
+To do this you can use the DCli split command.

 ```
-dshell split <script filename>
+dcli split <script filename>
 ```

 Once the `split` command completes you will have a newly created `pubspec.yaml` file and you `@pubspec` annotation will have been removed from your script.